Sydney Opera House

 Getting There

-Train to Circular Quay (City Circle), or ferry from Darling Harbour or Manly.
-The ferry from Manly (AUD $9.60 each way, 30 minutes) arrives at Circular Quay with the Opera House visible ahead.
+Train to Circular Quay (City Circle line), or ferry from various points around the harbour.
+The Manly Ferry (AUD $9.60 each way, 30 minutes) arrives at Circular Quay with the Opera House directly ahead, which is a memorable approach and arguably the best way to first see the building if you can arrange your schedule around it.